raphaelameaume/fragment/docs/api/sketch.md

 export let renderer = () => import('./custom-renderer.js');
 ```

-> Use `renderer` when you want to **define or import your own rendering** system (for example, an SVG or custom WebGL renderer).
-This is different from rendering, which only references built-in renderers by name and is used internally by Fragment for caching and retrieval.
+> `renderer` is used to define or import a custom rendering system (e.g., SVG or WebGL).
+This differs from `rendering`, which references built-in renderers and is used internally for caching.

 ### `duration`
 - Type: `number`